oslomarketsolutions/website/src/pages/en/index.md

     with your portfolio management systems like ProFamily, Tradex and APX, Centevo and more.
 customization:
-  header: Choose your level of customization
-  text: Whether you want a fully hosted and managed service, to build your own
-    platform with our flexible React components or start from scratch with the market data API, we got what you need to get started.
   cards:
     - description: A full coverage of the financial markets with REST and Websockets APIs
       features: